izanami-team/IZANAMI/README.md

 * Please establish certificate below if you use SSLcertificate other than Let'sEncrypt'S certificate.
     * If you use Nginx roles/nginx/ssl/
     * If you use Apache roles/httpd/ssl/
-* c
-Create file for public key auathentication that is connected to below'S comand and establish roles/sshd/files/public_keys/（delete .pub filename extension and name file's name as same as SSH user）
+* Create file for public key auathentication that is connected to below'S comand and establish roles/sshd/files/public_keys/（delete .pub filename extension and name file's name as same as SSH user）
 ```bash
 $ ssh-keygen -t rsa -b 4096
 ```